ar4s/yaga/README.md

 # CI/CD
 GitHub actions are used to build and test the app.
+## Docker image
+A docker image is pushed to the Docker registry.
+You can find the latest version here: https://hub.docker.com/r/ar4s/yaga-api

 # Mini Architecture Decision Records
 ## Frontend and backend apps